 - Ensure that no one smokes in smokefree premises or vehicles

-There is no requirement to provide smoking shelters, if a shelter is provided it must not be 'wholly' or 'substantially' enclosed.
+Smoking rooms are not allowed and there is no requirement to provide smoking shelters.
+If a shelter is provided it must not be 'wholly' or 'substantially' enclosed (a structure is considered as substantially enclosed if it has a roof/ceiling and is more than 50% walled).
 You may need planning permission or listed building consent before erecting a smoking shelter so please contact the planning department for advice.

 There are three offence under smokefree laws

 - Smoking in a smokefree premises or vehicle (£50 fixed penalty notice reduced to £30 if paid within fifteen days of issue.
 If prosecuted the maximum fine limit is £200)